lrslab/nanoCEM/docs/tutorials.md

 In the resulting **bam** file from basecalling, this information is stored in the tags **ns**, **ts** and **mv**.
 You can obtain this information using the following basecalling commands.

+**Notes:** For dorado, recommend to use Dorado 0.4.3 to generate basecalled **bam** files with move_table, due to differences between event index length in **bam** and signal length in **pod5** from Dorado 0.5.2.
+This issue has been reported on their [GitHub](https://github.com/nanoporetech/dorado/issues/614) and expected to address in the following updates.

     # dorado basecaller
     dorado basecaller [basecall model] [INPUT POD5] --moves_out> basecall.bam
     # guppy basecaller